teckmonster/pickupstrength/_posts/2018-09-11-Practice-These-Yoga-Poses-For-Beginners.markdown

 #### Child Pose

-There is the time our body is requesting a pause, and we need to listen to our body.
+There is a time our body is requesting a pause, and we need to listen to our body.
 It is okay to surrender and come to a child pose to reconnect your breathing, your mind.

 Focus on diaphragmatic breathing.